Breast prostheses: Homemade breast prostheses

 Some women may choose to re-purpose the supplies found in their homes to create homemade breast prostheses.
 For example, shoulder pads or nylons may be used as fillers for their bras.
 Homemade versions can be ideal for those who prefer loose-fitting clothes where the breast shape is not as defined.

 Lumpectomy

-After a lumpectomy or a quadrantectomy individuals may be left with an asymmetrical silhouette.
-Breast prostheses can help to act as an equalizer to accommodate for the missing tissue.
-Examples of breast prostheses after small but not total breast tissue removal include partial breast prosthesis, and attachable breast prostheses (also known as a contact prostheses).
+After a lumpectomy or a quadrantectomy, breast prostheses can help to accommodate for the missing tissue.
+Examples of breast prostheses after partial breast tissue removal include partial breast prosthesis and attachable breast prostheses (also known as a contact prostheses).

-Partial breast prosthesis are available in a variety of materials such as silicone, foam, or fiber.
-These inserts are able to discretely fit into a regular bra or into the insert of a mastectomy bra.
+Partial breast prosthesis are created in materials such as silicone, foam, or fiber.

-Attachable breast prostheses anchor directly onto your body and are secured using adhesive or Velcro.
-Attachable prostheses can be custom made as a partial breast shape, as well as coming readily available in full sizes.
-These prostheses, unlike the partial prostheses, move independent of a bra and can be worn along with a regular bra.
-For those who do not want a bra specially designed for prostheses, an attachable option may be a consideration.
+Attachable breast prostheses are secured directly onto the body.
+Attachable prostheses can be custom made as a partial breast shape, as well as in full sizes.
+These prostheses, unlike the partial ones, move independent of a bra and can be worn with a regular bra.

 Breast enhancement

-Transgender and Cross-dressing
+Transgender and cross-dressing

-Many pre or non-hormonal trans women and men who cross-dress as women use breast prostheses in order to create the illusion of feminine breasts.
-There are also trans nonbinary people who use breast prostheses.
-They are sometimes combined with cleavage enhancement techniques when used with clothing with low necklines.
+Many pre or non-hormonal trans women and people who cross-dress use breast prostheses in order to create the illusion of breasts.
+There are also nonbinary people who use breast prostheses.